-The Company generates its revenues mainly from sales of custom-made PCBs.
-The Company also generates a limited amount of revenues from a financed R&D project.
+The Company generates its revenues mainly from sales of distinct custom-made PCBs.

 Revenues from the Company's contracts with customers are recognized using the five-step model in ASC 606 - "Revenue from Contracts with Customers" ("ASC 606").
 At first, the Company determines if an agreement with a customer is considered to be a contract to the extent it has a commercial substance, it is approved in writing by both parties, all rights and obligations including payment terms are identifiable, the agreement between the parties creates enforceable rights and obligations, and collectability in exchange for goods that will be transferred to the customer is considered as probable.
-The Company then assesses the transaction price for a contract in order to determine the consideration the Company expects to receive for satisfying the performance obligations called for in the contract.
+The Company then assesses the performance obligations in the contract and allocates the transaction price in the contract to the distinct performance obligation.
+Revenue is recognized when control is transferred to the customer.